 The School is supportive of its students and will hold dialogue with all students and parents about predictions.
-It does not support a 'retake culture' and there is plenty of evidence to suggest resitting papers adversely impacts on progress into Year 13 where the difficulty of material increases.
+It does not support a 'retake culture' and there is plenty of evidence to suggest resitting papers adversely impacts on progress into Year 13 where the work difficulty increases and competition intensifies UCAS and apprenticeship places.